-“Sustainability” is a hot word these days.
+“Sustainability” is a hot topic these days.
 But when it comes to your packaging and logistics, do you know how it applies?

 There’s a lot to think about with this topic, so I wanted to break down some of the biggest areas you might want to consider as you move toward sustainable packaging supplies and processes.

 When you think of sustainable or eco-friendly packaging, you might just consider, “Is it recyclable after I use it?”

 Consider sustainability on both ends of the supply chain.
 Upstream, think about how the packaging was sourced and what it was made from.
 Downstream, consider what you or the consumer will do with the packaging once it’s used.
 Ask yourself:

 The biggest takeaway I want you to have is that it doesn’t make sense to look for more sustainable packaging materials just for the sake of it.
 You need to make sure it also works for your product.
 You’re going to spend more money in the end and waste more resources if a product needs to be re-shipped or re-made because the packaging wasn’t useful.

 Need help with your packaging needs?
 Let us take care of it! >>